-The City Administrator appoints, subject to Council confirmation, a five (5)-member salary commission by January 1 of each odd year.
-The commission is composed of City residents who are qualified human resource professionals with compensation experience who represent a diversity of race, age and geography.
-The salary commission sets the salaries for the Council and the Mayor by the affirmative vote of at least three (3) commissioners, documenting the basis of its decision.
-Adjusted salaries take effect July 1 of each odd year.
-Elected or appointed City officials and employees, and candidates for elected City office who have filed and been qualified to the ballot by the City Elections Office, are prohibited from serving on the salary commission.
+The Mayor appoints members of the first Salary Commission, subject to Council confirmation.
+Thereafter, the City Administrator appoints members of the Salary Commission, subject to Council confirmation.
+The Commission consists of five (5) City residents who are qualified human resource professionals with compensation experience who represent a diversity of race, gender, age and geography.
+Elected or appointed City officials and employees, and candidates for elected City office who have filed and been qualified to the ballot by the City Elections Office, may not serve on the Commission.